Towards Using Package Centrality Trend to Identify Packages in Decline: Introduction

-\mainpoint{Paper organization} The remainder of this paper is organized as follows: We motivate our work in \Cref{sec:motivation} with an example of a popular package \decline. \Cref{sec:approach} details our approach, from the data collection to computing centrality trends to find packages \decline.
-In \Cref{sec:dataset} we explain how we collect and curate the datasets we use to evaluate our approach. \Cref{sec:results} presents the findings of our empirical study by answering our three research questions.
-We present a tool prototype in \Cref{sec:implications}.
-Section~\ref{sec:related_work} discusses the related work and Section~\ref{sec:threats_to_validity} describes the threats to validity.
-Finally, we present the conclusion of our paper in \Cref{sec:conclusion}.
+\mainpoint{Paper organization} The remainder of this paper is organized as follows: We motivate our work in \Cref{sec:centrality:motivation} with an example of a popular package \decline. \Cref{sec:centrality:approach} details our approach, from data collection to computing centrality trends to find packages \decline.
+In \Cref{sec:centrality:dataset} we explain how we collect and curate the baselines we use to evaluate our approach. \Cref{sec:centrality:results} presents the findings of our empirical study by answering our three research questions.
+We present a tool prototype to utilize our approach in \Cref{sec:centrality:implications}. \Cref{sec:centrality:related_work} discusses the related work and \Cref{sec:centrality:threats_to_validity} describes the threats to validity.
+Finally, we conclude in \Cref{sec:centrality:conclusion}.